lski/lski-events/Readme.md

 - The ability to trigger events
 - Custom events
 - Normalisation of behaviour between browsers
+- Alias method names that mimic those in jQuery
 - IE8 support (With the use an extra plugin supplied [see here](#IE8))

 ## Install